24 Sep 2014 • BLOG - News

 Personalizing emails with customer-specific content will drive higher opens and clicks, resulting in a higher sender reputation with ISPs.

-Let us know what other API “hacks” you’ve used for deliverability in the comments below!
+Let us know what other API “hacks” you’ve used!